Quantum theory of molecular orientations: Summary of results

 For the simplest example, we can align a homonuclear diatomic (e.g, \ce{H2} or \ce{N2}) along the \(\z\) axis and re-orient it to the \(-\z\) axis using a \(\pi\)-rotation around any equatorial axis.
 Upon this rotation, the para (ortho) species yields a positive (negative) monodromy, i.e., \(\l(\rg)=\pm1\), respectively. \ifthenelse{\equal{\PeelOffMain}{0}}{ More generally, a \(\C N\)-symmetric molecule can yield an \(N\)th root-of-unity monodromy, but we focus on ortho and para hydrogen from now on for simplicity (see Sec.~\ref{sec:toy-model} and Example~\ref{ex:deuterium-a2-monodromy}). }{ More generally, a \(\C N\)-symmetric molecule can yield an \(N\)th root-of-unity monodromy, but we focus on ortho and para hydrogen from now on for simplicity. } One way to observe a position-state monodromy is to align the molecule in the lab frame and drag the internuclear axis around by an angle of $\pi$.
 However, such adiabatic dragging is difficult to realize in practice due to simultaneous requirements of rotational adiabaticity and high field intensities.
 We propose to induce lab-frame rotations via a stroboscopic sequence of ultrafast laser pulses \cite{Stapelfeldt_colloquium_2003,Seideman_dynamics_2001,Dooley_direct_2003,Spanner_field-free_2004,Lee_coherent_2006}, similar to a quantum kicked-rotor model in which the kick orientation is incremented at each time step (see Fig.~\ref{fig:stroboscopic}).

-In practice, the two ``arms'' of the interferometer can represent separated beams in real space that can be obtained via matter-wave diffraction.
-Alteratively, we propose to realize the interferometer using a coherent superposition of two internal states of the molecule, such as vibrational or metastable electronic states.
-In this scenario, one state is dark to the re-orienting pulses due to its different rotational constant. \ifthenelse{\equal{\PeelOffMain}{0}}{ We discuss details of and issues with both scenarios in Sec.~\ref{sec:expt}. }{ }
+In practice, the two ``arms'' of the interferometer can represent separated beams in real space that can be obtained via matter-wave diffraction. \ifthenelse{\equal{\PeelOffMain}{0}}{ We discuss details of and issues with this scenario in Sec.~\ref{sec:expt}. }{ }

 \prg{Orientational glasses} Molecules can arrange themselves in crystalline patterns at particular temperatures and pressures, but, the rotational degrees of freedom of each molecule in such patterns are only \textit{partially} restricted.
 Molecular crystals of hydrogen \cite{Harris_orientational_1985}\cite[pg.~563]{Hochli_orientational_1990}, methane \cite[pg.~582]{Hochli_orientational_1990}, and fullerene \cite{David_crystal_1991,Heiney_orientational_1991,David_structural_1992} have been synthesized and studied.